-A Skew Chisels is one of the most useful and handy tools any carver should have.
+A Skew Chisel is one of the most useful and handy tools any carver should have.
 It is an indispensable tool a carver shouldn’t miss in his or her tool kit.
 Most cuts in wood carving are made by skew chisel whether in woodturning or carving.
 Nevertheless, there are reservations about the tool.
 Though the reservations depend on an individual carver, they are mainly centered on difficulties they encounter when it comes to using and sharpening.
-However, these difficulties can be overcome by learning the mechanics of the tool and frequent practicing.
+However, these difficulties can be overcome by learning the mechanics of the tool and frequent practice.

 What Is a Skew Chisel?